Har Mar Superstar: Career

 Tillmann is known in the U.S. independent music community as a singer-songwriter.
 He is best known by his alter ego Har Mar Superstar, a character whose sweaty, energetic live performances were once infamous for often concluding with a perspiring, de-layered Tillmann disrobed down to a pair of briefs.
 His primary musical genres are contemporary R&B and pop music.

-He originally claimed to be Sean Tillmann's twin brother, Harold Martin Tillmann, from which he claimed his name originated.
-The name actually comes from the Har Mar Mall, a shopping center in Roseville, Minnesota.
+The name comes from the Har Mar Mall, a shopping center in Roseville, Minnesota; Tillmann originally said he was Sean Tillmann's twin brother, "Harold Martin Tillmann", from which he said the name originated.

 After playing in a number of garage bands during high school, Tillmann moved to Saint Paul, Minnesota, and joined three-piece noise band Calvin Krime as bassist and lead vocalist.
 Over three and a half years, it recorded two albums and an EP and regularly toured the country.
 When Calvin Krime disbanded in 1998, Tillmann explored his softer pop side in Sean Na Na.
 Reflecting on what led to the creation of Har Mar Superstar, Tillmann said, "I kinda always thought that [I was going to do R&B], I just had to figure out how to do it ...
 I just had to figure out how to make beats and write songs in that style."
 In 2000, he enlisted the help of several Saint Paul musician friends and the result was the pseudonymously self-titled album "Har Mar Superstar" that appeared on Kill Rock Stars in 2001.

 Soon, Tillmann was touring all over the U.S. as Har Mar Superstar.
 Initially, he appeared onstage in a choir robe and was accompanied solely by pre-recorded beats emanating from his MiniDisc player.
 After his follow-up album, You Can Feel Me, elevated Har Mar's popularity in the U.S. and put him on the map in the United Kingdom, his stage outfits became more theatrical and several live shows featured female dancers.
 By the time the third album, The Handler, was released in 2004, Har Mar Superstar regularly toured with a drummer and a bassist to fortify the prerecorded material.
 Shows ranged from club dates to festival engagements (Reading and Leeds Festivals).

 In addition to his own headlining tours, Har Mar opened for Ben Lee, The Strokes, Incubus, Tenacious D and the Yeah Yeah Yeahs.
 In 2007, Har Mar supported the Red Hot Chili Peppers on their tour of Australia and New Zealand.
 Fabrizio Moretti and Tony Bevilacqua have served as Har Mar's rhythm section, playing drums and bass guitar respectively.
 Har Mar supported Sia on her 2008 tour with Denver Dalley on bass and Nick Slack on drums.
 Other bassists have included Jenni Tarma, Jeff Quinn, and John Fields, while Bert Thomas, Jeff Brown and Michael Bland have manned the drum stool.